 The accounts for the company have been prepared under the historical cost convention modified by the revaluation of freehold land and buildings, musical instruments, costumes and electrical equipment.

 Divisional Profit and Loss Accounts have been prepared in respect of the General Activities of the company and the Elizabethan Philharmonic Orchestra.
 These have been amalgamated to give total Income and Expenditure after the elimination of intercompany income and charges.
-The Australia Council, as one of its conditions of subsidy for the Elizabethan Philharmonic Orchestra, requires the balance of any profit or loss arising from the annual activities of the orchestral division to be disclosed in the earnings.
+The Australia Council, as one of its conditions of subsidy for the Elizabethan Philharmonic Orchestra, requires the balance of any profit or loss arising from the annual activities of the orchestral division to be disclosed in the Balance Sheet as a separate definable item under retained earnings.